Simple-Robotics/proxsuite/development/contributing.md

 ```

 Don't omit the `--rebase` argument or a merge commit will be created.
-Using merge commit to update your pull request is discouraged as it create
+Using merge commits to update your pull request is discouraged as it creates
-a non linear git history.
+a non-linear git history.

 ### Running tests